 - potassium levels in your blood.
 Low levels of potassium have been seen in people taking beta-agonist therapies, which may increase your risk of heart arrhythmia. - blood sugar levels.
-High blood glucose levels have been seen in people taking beta-agonist medicines.
+High blood glucose levels have been seen in people taking betaagonist medicines.
 This is important if you are diabetic.

-Slower growth in adolescents: All cortisone-type medicines, especially when used for a long time, may possibly interfere with the usual growth pattern in children and adolescents.
+Slower growth in adolescents: All corticosteroids, especially when used for a long time, may possibly interfere with the usual growth pattern in children and adolescents.
 You may want to discuss this with your doctor.